rafaeldalsenter/web-scraping-stocks/README.md

 # web-scraping-stocks
-💸 Stock information scraping app in Python
+💸 Stock information scraping app

 Python application that makes scrapes on WebPages to collect information of stocks and insert in MongoDB database.
 The capture is made through a schedule.